Skip to content

 }

 Drop that into whatever MCP config file your framework uses.
 Most frameworks (Claude Desktop, Cline, etc.) follow this convention.
+For frameworks with a per-project config, prefer the project-local file so the AVC server stays scoped to the project.

 AVC ships agent skill files (e.g., .claude/skills/avc-snapshot/SKILL.md) that document when to call which tool.
 These are written by avc init --skills and serve as instructions to the agent — “always snapshot before risky changes”, “use branches for non-trivial refactors”, etc.